mark-orr/mark-orr.github.io/README.rst

-Katy Huff's Homepage
+Mark Orr's Homepage
 ____________________________

-This is the repository that holds the hompage for Katy Huff.
+This is the repository that holds the hompage for Mark Orr.
 It is a forked version of the Maori project on github.
 Details about Maori follow.